Gynaecologist – What Are Fibroids?

 While most women with fibroids do not experience symptoms, some may find that they are painful and causing irregular bleeding.
 Some will also experience a decrease in blood flow to their vagina.
 In these cases, the patient may be advised to use birth control, such as intrauterine devices (IUDs) or oral contraceptives, to control bleeding.

-If the Gynaecologist Melbourne doctor suspects that the fibroid is a tumor that has spread to the abdomen, he or she may order an MRI or laparoscopy.
-During a laparoscopy, the doctor will see the uterus and other pelvic organs with a camera.
+If the specialist Gynaecologist Melbourne suspects that the fibroid is a tumor that has spread to the abdomen, he or she may order an MRI or laparoscopy.
+During a laparoscopy, the fibroid specialist Melbourne will see the uterus and other pelvic organs with a camera.
 He or she will also feel the uterus for any irregularities.

 If the fibroid is large enough to prevent the baby from flipping into the right position, it is referred to as a “breech birth.”
 Large fibroids can also increase the risk of preterm delivery and malpresentation of the fetal head.
 A hysterectomy is the most common surgical procedure for removing a large fibroid.
 It is performed through an incision in the abdomen.